Journeys Best Practices and FAQ

 When you do this, the key used for syncing to destinations will be different from the copied Journey.
 Make sure you change the reference key used in the downstream destinations accordingly.

 Aside from the entry condition, all Journey step conditions are triggered by future events and existing trait memberships.
-This means that event-based conditions evaluate events that have occurred after the Journey is published.
+Event-based conditions only evaluate events that occur after the Journey is published.

 discount_used = true to use in your Journey.